darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 # PS3

-* Note only official PS3 controller are currently supported.
+* Note only official PS3 controller are supported.

 ## First pairing